Ogston Hall

 Ogston Hall is a privately owned 18th-century country house situated at Brackenfield, near Alfreton, Derbyshire.
 It is a Grade II* listed building.
 A building on the site is listed in the Domesday Book as part of the Deincourt manor of Morton.
 The Revell family of South Normanton held Ogston in the 14th century by marriage to the Deincourt heiress.

 The house has its origins about 1500 but was much altered in the 17th century by the Revells.
 A two-storey north west wing with attics and basement was added in 1659 and a connected stable block was added in 1695.

 The earliest member of the family of whom anything is known was Thomas Revell of Ogston, sergeant-at-law, who made a fortune from lead smelting.
 His will of 1474 survives.

 Subsequent history

-In 1706 William Revell died, leaving the estate to his sisters, one of whom married Richard Turbutt.
-Turbutt bought out his sister-in-law's interest.
+In 1706 William Revell died unmarried at the age of 19 so left the estate to his sisters, Mary Ann and Catherine.
+Mary Ann married Richard Turbutt, who bought out Catherine's interest.

 In 1768 his son William Turbutt further altered and extended the house by adding a five-bay south east wing to a design by architect Joseph Pickford.
 Further work was done for Thomas Turbutt by TC Hine in 1851, including a five-storey castellated tower.
 In the mid-1800s, Gladwin Turbutt (1823–72) arranged for additional modifications.
 In the late 18th century, the park was landscaped and the farms were re-arranged.